 Even if you are working in a remote or hybrid situation, there's no reason to skip out on the Thanksgiving office party.

-Why you should have a remote Thanksgiving office party
+Why you should have a virtual Thanksgiving office party

 If you're from the United States, then having a Thanksgiving party is usually a signal that the festive season is upon you.
 But many remote teams are comprised of international members.
 Should you still celebrate Thanksgiving?
 The answer is yes!
 Not only should you celebrate the US holiday of Thanksgiving, you should encourage other members of the team to share their national holidays together with their colleagues.

 This bridges cultural barriers which is what remote work is all about.
 Even though we are all from different areas of the world with different traditions, sharing those differences is what brings us all closer together.